LoveChild 20: Bob and Margaret—The Years Before Me

 All her life, Mom loved going for a ride.
 She and Dad often drove around our small town in the evening or on a Sunday afternoon.
 When I was at home, I usually went with them.
 That’s when they’d talk about the people who lived in the town and what was going on, and I'd listen from the back seat.

 Margaret never learned to drive, although she was still talking about getting her license well into her seventies.
 In Winnipeg, when she was working, she hadn’t needed a car.
-She’d take the trolley downtown to work, and her fiance might have had a car, as did her aunts and uncles.
+She’d take the trolley downtown to work, and her fiancé might have had a car, as did her uncles.

 I asked her one day why she hadn’t learned to drive.
 She said that Bob tried to teach her after they got a car, but in those days every car had a gear shift—there were no automatics—and she had a lot of trouble getting the hang of shifting gears.
 Bob was afraid she was going to strip the gears on his car, so he simply stopped trying to teach her, and she apparently let it go.
 Why she didn’t try again when automatic gearshifts came out, I don’t know.
 Possibly by then it was fear of the unknown.
 And I expect by then she was nervous and used to Bob’s doing all the driving.